May 15, 2026

 Motherhood

+I now understand that kind of life does not happen by accident.
+It is not built on a rushed, obligatory ten minute quiet time.
+It is cultivated by daily choices to position yourself close to the Vine.
+If God feels distant, we must ask ourselves the hard question: Who moved?
 When Blaine and I married, he gave me my first study Bible.
 I heard a quote once that said, “If 100 people are investigating God, one will read the Bible and the other 99 will read the Christian.”
 Once I began digging into God’s Word for myself, I realized that to be true.
 I realized that for the past two years I had been reading and studying my mother-in-law.
 Her love for the Lord was palpable.
 Her life radiated a peace and joy that could not be explained.
 Her life was marked by Christ, and that mark shaped everyone around her.

 I had the gift of knowing her for 35 years before she passed away in 2020.
-We lived down the street from “Maw Maw and PI” for seventeen of those years, and I cannot recall a single time I saw her in a bad mood.
+We lived down the street from, “Maw Maw and PI”, for seventeen of those years, and I cannot recall a single time I saw her in a bad mood.
 I remember standing beside her in church one Sunday as we sang “How Great Thou Art.”
 I glanced over and saw tears quietly streaming down her face.
 That moment marked me.
 Her love for God was not rooted in religion, ritual, or performance.
-It flowed from relationship — a deep, abiding, daily walk with her Savior.
-I wanted what she had — a relationship.
+It flowed from relationship - a deep, abiding, daily walk with her Savior.
+I wanted what she had – a relationship.

 When my dad died in 2021, a neighbor in Lufkin invited my mom to a Bible study at her church, and I encouraged her to go.
-My mom did not have a true study Bible so I bought her one like mine.
+My mom did not have a true study bible so I bought her one like mine.
 Around that same time, a friend in Dallas asked if I wanted to do a Bible study with her.
 I told her I was already planning to do the same study alongside my mom.
 Without hesitation, Alex said she would jump in with me, and together we gathered three more friends to join us.
 What unfolded next was something I never could have imagined.
 But to fully understand it, you first have to understand my mom’s story.

 Sallye Ann Dozier was born and raised in a small town in Alabama, the oldest of eight children with seven younger brothers.
 From an early age, responsibility rested heavily on her shoulders.
 Laundry, cooking, cleaning, and caring for her brothers filled her days.
 She spent much of her life giving to others, but over time, the constant demands quietly gave way to resentment.

 At 18, she found her ticket out when she was accepted to the University of Alabama.
 There she met my dad, a boy from New Jersey.
-They came from completely different worlds, yet somehow found each other — a Jersey boy and a beautiful Southern belle.
+They came from completely different worlds, yet somehow found each other, a Jersey boy and a beautiful Southern belle.
 They married, began their life together in Virginia, and eventually moved to Austin, Texas, with two small children in tow.

+When we were little, we traveled to Alabama almost every summer for about a week to visit family.
+Even as a child, I could sense something beneath the surface.
+My mom had not grown up in the kind of environment she worked so hard to create for us.
 I was in college when her father passed away, and years later, her mother followed.
 Watching my mom walk through that season felt like watching a painful door slam shut.
 Her family fractured.
 Old wounds deepened.
 Words went unspoken.
 Sides were taken.
 And when it was all over, my mom made a vow: “I will never go back.”
 For more than 30 years, she kept it.
 But God had other plans.

 After that first Bible study in 2021, something began stirring in her heart, a hunger for more.
 When the study ended, we did not stop.
 We found another one and began zooming her in each week.
 By February of 2022, one of my friends finally said out loud what we were all witnessing: “Something is changing.”
 And it was.
 For the first time in her life, my mom was not simply hearing truth.
 She was seeing it, wrestling with it, experiencing it, and responding to it.
 We watched as the Lord gently unveiled her eyes and softened her heart.
 Then came the moment.
 On a simple Zoom call, one of my friends looked at my mom and said, “Luvvye, you want to ask Jesus into your heart, don’t you?”
 Through tears, she nodded yes.
 In that moment, everything changed.
 The faith she had always professed began transforming from ritual and belief into relationship.
 Ezekiel 36:26 was unfolding before our eyes, His promise to remove the heart of stone and give a heart of flesh.
 The walls were coming down, and in their place emerged a heart that was tender, responsive, and fully alive to Him.
 She was made new.

 Not long after, another stirring began.
-The very place she had vowed never to return to — some of the family she had shut out for more than 30 years — began rising in her heart again.
+The very place she had vowed never to return to, some of the family she had shut out for more than 30 years, began rising in her heart again.
 But this time, it was not fueled by pain.
 It was driven by purpose.
 A gentle conviction.
 An invitation to obey.
 She shared her desire to reconnect with her oldest brother, but she had no way to contact him.
 One of my friends looked at her and said, “Do not let the sun go down.
 Find his number.
 Call him.”
 And she did.
 It was not easy, but it was clear.
 God had been preparing her heart, and the deepest truth taking root was forgiveness.
 Not forgiveness as a feeling, but as a decision.
 An act of obedience.
 She wrestled with it.
 What does it truly mean to forgive?
 How do you release 30 years of hurt?
 Slowly, truth began replacing lies.

 Forgiveness is not excusing the past.
 It is releasing it.
 It is not about them.
 It is about Him.
 For 30 years she said, “I will never go back.”
 But when Christ transforms a heart, He does not negotiate with our vows.
 He rewrites them.
 The same woman who once refused to return began to consider going back.
 Not in bitterness, but in healing, not in anger, but in grace, not as who she was, but as who she had become.
 That is the power of the Gospel.
 It does not just change our destination.
 It changes our direction.
 It does not just forgive sin.
 It restores what was broken.
 It redeems a story.
 It brings light into the darkest places and rebuilds what we thought was lost.
 I did not just watch my mom find Jesus.
 I watched Jesus take hold of her heart, transform it, and send her back into the very place she once ran from, this time with freedom in her hands.